IBM/network-config-analyzer/benchmarking/README.md

 3. run `python run_benchmarks.py --experiment_name=<experiment_name>`, this will run all the benchmarks and save the results to `benchmark_results/<experiment_name>` and create a report

+## TODOs

+### Next Iteration
+This is a list of improvements to the benchmarks and the reporting to do in the next iteration:

+- [ ] add the tests to the benchmarks
+  - [ ] group the tests by the type of query that they run to be consistent with the current format
+- [ ] add support for `FromJakeKitchener` benchmark
+- [ ] two options to audit the parameters:
+  - [ ] add specialized functions to get the required parameters for auditing without running the benchmarks.
+  This will not require to change existing functions and will not add overhead.
+  - [ ] use logging - might require changing existing function code, but is easier to implement and easier to track parameters in that way
+- [ ] remove the list in the `timing_report.csv`
+- [ ] limit the number of digits after the `.`
+- [ ] add the type of layer (or the list of layer types)
+- [ ] add support for other queries (comparing two policies)
+  - [ ] permit / forbid queries
+  - [ ] semantic diff.
+  - [ ] automatically generate the other policy
+- [ ] save the profiling results. place them in a different directory
+- [ ] add the `percall` statistics to the report (time per function call)
+- [ ] add percentage of time in each function to the report
+- [ ] show the same statistics for total time similarly to cumulative time.
+- [ ] show more than 20 top records
+- [ ] add readme on how to run the benchmarks on the server
+- [ ] checkout visualizations tools to the profiling results
+- [ ] think about how to extend the benchmark

+### Other Improvements (not in the next iteration)